grant-king/ML_progress/log.md

 **Today's Progress:** TPTM CSV chapter day 3.
 Continued refactoring Transcription notebook.
 Started EDX OOP/algorithms course.

 **Thoughts:** Final day reviewing CSV operations.
 Transcription is slowly getting less confusing and is a good place to try new structure practices.
 I would like to learn more about OOP and improve my general knowledge of algorithms, so I found a course on EDX that goes through both with Python.

+Day 40: February 26, 2019

+**Today's Progress:** TPTM JSON chapter day 1.
+Continued Scrapy movie scraping project.

+**Thoughts:** Trying to be better about documenting project tasks.
+I hope that when I come back to projects after a while I won't have to go through everything again to pick it up again.

 # **Links to work:**
 ## Exercism exercises